 - Fish decorating supplies (I used orange & yellow construction paper, cello sheets, crepe paper streamers, embossed foil paper, and patterned paper

-- A 5″ piece of clear elastic beading cord
+- A 5″ piece of clear clear elastic beading cord

 - Scissors, tape, glue stick and stapler for construction